First order non-instantaneous corrections in collisional kinetic alignment models: System of non-instantaneously interacting particles

 for the collision duration, with the determinant $e^\sigma$ of the Jacobian of the collision rule, and with the prime denoting evaluation at the pre-collisional state $(v_1',v_2')$.

-The solution of \eqref{limit} approximates the solution component $f_1$ of \eqref{eq:fkeps} formally up to a $O(\eps)$-error.
+The solution of \eqref{limit} approximates the solution component $f_1$ of \eqref{eq:fkeps} formally up to a $\mathcal{O}(\eps)$-error.
 It is our goal to improve this approximation by one order in $\eps$.
-Since in \eqref{eq:f1eps} $f_2$ occurs at leading order, we also need to approximate $f_2$ up to $O(\eps)$.
-In both equations for $f_1$ and $f_2$, the component $f_3$ appears in $O(\eps)$-terms.
+Since in \eqref{eq:f1eps} $f_2$ occurs at leading order, we also need to approximate $f_2$ up to $\mathcal{O}(\eps)$.
+In both equations for $f_1$ and $f_2$, the component $f_3$ appears in $\mathcal{O}(\eps)$-terms.
 Therefore we need a leading order approximation for $f_3$.
-Since in the equation for $f_3$ components $f_k$, $k>3$, do not occur at leading order, the first step in the approximation procedure is to ignore discussions with more than 3 participants, i.e. $\lambda_{j,k}=\mu_{j,k} = 0$, $j+k>3$:
+Since in the equation for $f_3$ components $f_k$, $k>3$, do not occur at leading order, the first step in the approximation procedure is to ignore discussions with more than 3 participants, i.e. $\lambda_{j,k}=\mu_{j,k} = 0$, $j+k>3$.
+On the other hand we assume that discussion groups with 2 and 3 participants are started and finished: